 Bone spurs, or osteophytes, are bony projections that form along joint margins.
 They typically occur in response to damage from osteoarthritis as the body attempts to repair itself.
 In the shoulder, they can limit joint movement and cause pain.

 WHAT ARE THE SYMPTOMS OF A SHOULDER INJURY?

 The shoulder is made up of the humerus (arm bone), scapula (shoulder blade) and clavicle (collar bone) and is surrounded by many ligaments and muscles that support the shoulder and help it move.
 Our shoulder joints allow for a high degree of mobility, but this also means it is less stable and more prone to injuries than other joints of the body.

 Symptoms of a shoulder injury to look out for include pain, swelling, numbness, tingling, changes in temperature or colour of the skin, and changes in the range of motion you have in this part of the body.

 HOW CAN A PHYSIOTHERAPIST HELP WITH A SHOULDER INJURY?

 The key to overcoming any shoulder injury is quickly identifying the type of injury and applying an appropriate pain management and rehabilitation plan.
 That is where physiotherapy can help!
-By diagnosing and effectively treating your injury, we can help you overcome pain and discomfort, as well as help prevent further injury occurring.
+By diagnosing and effectively treating your injury, we can help you overcome pain and discomfort, improve your shoulder mobility, as well as help prevent further injury from occurring.